Euthanasia is the obvious elephant in this cinematic room. But The Giver provokes quite a lot of conversation even beyond that huge moral issue.

 Can you really use a Hollywood movie to teach biblical truth?

-Answer: Aside from the simple pleasure of spending time together and discussing films over a big bowl of hot-buttered popcorn, there are teachable moments in Hollywood's modern parables and character studies.
+Answer: Aside from the simple pleasure of spending time together and discussing films (while snarfing down popcorn!), there are teachable moments in Hollywood's modern parables and character studies.
 Crafted properly, movies can lift the spirit, tap into eternal truth and convey moral messages that challenge us to live out what we've experienced.
-We have a brief window for watching age-appropriate movies together before our children have to make those decisions for themselves.
-Here's your chance to influence the process.
-The key is to use movies with which you feel comfortable in a controlled setting.
+And some that don't do all of those things can still be effectively used to reinforce and confirm why we don't believe things should be a certain way.
+Conversation is the key!

-Can I avoid or edit bad moments from good movies?
+Should I avoid or edit the bad moments in Movie Nights movies?

 Can films really shape how we think and feel?

-Do some discussion questions apply to all movies, not just a Movie Nights movie?
+What kinds of Movie Nights questions should we be asking about all movies, not just a Movie Nights movie?

 PI's most-used Movie Nights